Emergency Department Construction To Begin 2/19/2024 — Patients To Be Rerouted To Fountain Circle Entrance

 Volunteers must adhere to the UT Medical Center’s dress code.
 The dress code is explained in detail in the orientation material.

 There are opportunities available for high school and college students who wish to volunteer their time for the summer.
 Independent Volunteers are asked to commit to 40 hours of service, (3 months) with a weekly four hour shift.
-Our Junior Volunteer program requires 6 of the 8 weeks in June and July.
+Our Junior Volunteer program requires one 40-hour week commitment.

 Volunteer Services does not provide opportunities to shadow clinical staff.
 If you wish to shadow a member of the nursing staff, please contact the Education Department at 805-305-6073 for more information.
 If you wish to observe or shadow a physician, you must contact one directly to request the opportunity.